jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 #### Metric Gatherer

-The Metric Gatherer is the subsystem of the CPAB responsible for reaching out to the UDL to gather metrics.
+The Metric Gatherer is the subsystem of the CPAB responsible for interacting with the UDL to gather metrics.
 The Metric Gatherer takes input information about the resource being managed and then feeds this into the UDL responsible for metric gathering configured by the developer of the CPA.
-The Metric Gatherer then parses the output from the UDL, catches any errors and then returns the metrics retrieved from the UDL for other subsystems to use to make scaling decisions or expose data through the CPAB API.
+The Metric Gatherer then parses the output from the UDL, catches any errors and then returns the metrics retrieved from the UDL for other subsystems to use to make scaling decisions or to expose data through the CPAB API.

 #### Evaluator